m7351gn/ENERWAT-GLOB/README.md

 * [A review of energy-for-water data in energy-water nexus publications](https://doi.org/10.1088/1748-9326/abcc2a)
 * [Global energy use and carbon emissions from irrigated agriculture](https://doi.org/10.1038/s41467-024-47383-5)

+## 3. Notes on source code
+There may be conflicts between the dplyr and MASS packages when using the function "select".
+In that case, please restart your RStudio session before running a script with such conflict.